Faculty Travel FAQs

 Q: I lost track of the deadlines and didn't get my request in on time.
 I can still get money, can't I?

-A: No. Full-time faculty are eligible for up to $1,500 in travel funds each year, but they must follow the proper procedures -- just as your students must meet the deadlines you set for your class.
+A: No. Full-time faculty are eligible for travel funds each year, but they must follow the proper procedures -- just as your students must meet the deadlines you set for your class.
 If the smartest student in the class doesn't show up for the test, he or she can't get credit for it, no matter how deserving he or she might be.

 Q: The travel form indicates that I have to submit documentation of acceptance, but I haven't heard yet whether my proposal is accepted or not.
 Can I wait to apply for funds?
 What should I do?

-A: You need to apply by the deadline no matter what or you will not get funding.
+A: You need to apply by the deadline or you will not get funding.
 When you submit your request, you should also send a message to PAAC in which you explain your situation.
 If everything else is in order, PAAC will recommend that your request be funded pending acceptance.
 When you receive your official acceptance, you must forward it to PAAC immediately.
 You must make sure that PAAC has your acceptance prior to leaving to get funding.
 If your proposal is not accepted after all, notify PAAC so the overall budget can be adjusted.
+You may still qualify for 45% reimbursement for attendance.

 Q: I've used all my travel money, but I still need to go to another conference, performance/exhibit.
 Is there any other way that I can get money?

 A: Yes.
-You can apply for additional funds from the University Teaching Council (UTC) and/or the Division of Research, Graduate Studies (RAGS).
+You can apply for additional funds from the University Teaching Council (UTC) and/or the University Research Council (URC).

-- UTC for "reimbursement for travel and related expenses associated with efforts to advance teaching pedagogy at Kent State University"
+- UTC offers the Teaching Conference Travel Grant for "reimbursement for travel and related expenses associated with efforts to advance teaching pedagogy at Kent State University."

 Q: What should I do if I still have questions?